 Make sure before you know exactly what you are getting before signing up to an estate agent, ask questions around what they’ll do to market your property, what additional costs can you expect if you aren’t getting viewings, stay informed.

-Almost all estate agents do this, they have an inhouse mortgage broker or a conveyancer that they would recommend, and by all means listen to them!
+Almost all estate agents do this, they have an inhouse house repayments broker or a conveyancer that they would recommend, and by all means listen to them!
 Sometimes the easy option is the best option, but make sure you compare the quotes to others.

 The estate agency isn’t doing this for nothing, somewhere along the line they will get a bit of a kick back from affiliations they push.